 1. Active Participation in The Professional P.Log Community

-As a P.Log. you must maintain your online presence in the Hub.
-You must actively participate in the community and contribute to it by (not limited to):
+As a P.Log. you are encouraged to actively participate in the professional community and contribute to it by (not limited to):

 - Contributing to a discussion led by another P.Log.